-Finally, the algorithm can be made faster by changing the mode of comparison of the candidates.
-In Systre, the topological genome was defined as the smallest key extracted from a candidate.
-However, we observe that, arrived at step (h) of the algorithm in Figure 4, both the embedding of the graph as well as the ordering of its vertices only depend on the candidate.
-Hence, we can define at that point a pseudo-key consisting in the sorted list of triplets $(s, d, t) \in V \times V \times \mathbb{Q}^3$ if there is an edge between the vertex defined by its number s and the representative of vertex number d which is translated from the latter by t.
+$(s,d,t) \in V \times V \times \mathbb{Q}^3$ if there is an edge between the vertex defined by its number s and the representative of vertex number d which is translated from the latter by t.
 This pseudo-key only depends on the intermediate representation of the graph obtained in step (h), which means it is exclusively determined by the candidate, so we can define the genome as the key extracted from the candidate with the smallest pseudo-key.

 Instead of comparing the keys extracted after a costly lifting of the positive translations to a proper representation of the graph, it is thus sufficient to compare the pseudo-keys.
 Moreover, this pseudo-key can be computed incrementally during the main loop of the algorithm.
-To do so, at step (c), the neighbours of vertex u should be sorted in a different manner (represented on Figure 5): all representatives of the same vertex should be contiguous and lexicographically sorted according to their position within each category; the categories corresponding to vertices which have a number (assigned in step (d)) are placed first and sorted according to this number, while the others are placed afterwards and sorted according to the pseudo-key in the order in which it is studied (in steps (d) - (f)), while preserving the invariant that the pseudo-key is lexicographically sorted.
+To do so, at step (c), the neighbours of vertex u should be sorted in a different manner (represented on Figure 7): all representatives of the same vertex should be contiguous and lexicographically sorted according to their position within each category; the categories corresponding to vertices which have a number (assigned in step (d)) are placed first and sorted according to this number, while the others are placed afterwards and sorted according to the position of the first vertex in the category.
+This makes it so that each edge of the graph is added to the pseudo-key in the order in which it is studied (in steps (d) - (f)), while preserving the invariant that the pseudo-key is lexicographically sorted.